rishavbhowmik/xdb/logchain/README.md

 Each segment is stored along with `next_segment_index` as the block data of storage. (next_segment_index is -1 if it is the last segment)

-In order to traverse the log, index of **head segment** of the log must be provided.
+To traverse the log from start, the index of **head segment** of the log must be provided.

+Although we can traverse the log from any intermediate segment too.
+So, when we can reduce traversal overhead, we record the block index of the segment closest to point of data we are interested in.
+(Eg. when we want to append the log from the end, we can record the block index of the tail segment)

 ### File structure logchain based storage file.